cbcrg/tcoffee/docs/tcoffee_manual.rst

 *******************
 What is T-Coffee?
 =================
-**T-Coffee stands for Tree based Consistency Objective Function For alignment Evalution**, but before going deep into the core of the matter, here are a few words to quickly explain some of the things T-Coffee will do for you.
+**T-Coffee stands for Tree based Consistency Objective Function For alignment Evaluation**, it is primarily a multiple sequence alignment method but it also provides a collection of useful tools presented in this manual.
+Before going deep into the core of the matter, here are a few words to quickly explain some of the things T-Coffee will do for you.

 What does it do?